These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing the impact of the condition on employment

-Why: The examiner asks about functional impact on employment and daily activities.
+The examiner asks about functional impact on employment and daily activities.
 Veterans often understate work limitations out of pride or habit, resulting in incomplete documentation that fails to capture the true occupational impact.

-Do this instead: Be specific and honest about missed workdays, reduced hours, tasks you can no longer perform, accommodations you have requested, and whether you have changed jobs or left work due to the condition.
+Instead: Be specific and honest about missed workdays, reduced hours, tasks you can no longer perform, accommodations you have requested, and whether you have changed jobs or left work due to the condition.

 Impact: Critical for 30-40% ratings and TDIU considerations